Baby boomers: Marriage and family

 Parts of the reason why marriages were delayed or avoided were economic.
 People who entered the workforce during the 1970s and 1980s made less than their fathers did in the 1950s.
 Fertility rates fell as a result.
 The rise in the number of cohabitating couples was also a factor.
-These couples claimed cohabitation helped assess the suitability of a mate before marriage.
+These couples claimed cohabitation helped them assess the suitability of a mate before marriage.